-The number one cause for divorce is miscommunication about money – in most cases it is better to “get it all on the table.” vs. waiting until it is to late.
+The number one cause for divorce is miscommunication about money – in most cases it is better to “get it all on the table” versus waiting until it is to late.

 Here are some points to having a positive prenup conversation:

-1. Set the tone – it is important to keep it positive – obviously with this type of conversation it is easy to become defensive.
+It is important to keep the discussion positive.
+With this type of conversation it is easy to become defensive.
 You can open the conversation like this: “I would never want money to come between us and ruin our relationship.
 Why don’t we explore some reasons to have a prenup.
 Let’s talk about the positive and negative aspects.”

-2. Be sure to write out the positive and negative aspects to having a prenup.
-For help with discussion questions see our Money Couple Minute here.
+Be sure to write out the positive and negative aspects to having a prenup.
+Make sure each person gets an opportunity to add their thoughts to the list.

 - Be prepared – set your prenup up a number of months before the wedding – wedding planning can be stressful, be sure have this done and out of the way.